ousiax/redmine_book/README.md

 # redmine_book
-A utility script writed with python to commit time entry on Redmine.
+A script writed with python to commit time entry on Redmine.

 Usages: